uwinfosec/uw_infosec/sample_courses/INFO310/week 3/README.md

 $ for i in {0..128}; do ./change_palette.py doge_stege.png "range-color-127+${i}.png" "${i}"; done
 ```

-In e.g. `range-color-127+54.png`, the full message becomes readable:
+In `range-color-127+54.png`, the full message becomes readable:

 ![](range-color-127+54.png)